kurtekat/string-helper/README.md

 # Documentation

-This is a personal project.
+This is a personal library.
 I just need a few non-standard functions.
+The source code is shared as-is, without support from the author.

 ## Functions